github/docs/content/copilot/configuring-github-copilot/configuring-github-copilot-in-your-environment.md

    ![Screenshot of the {% data variables.product.prodname_vs %} menu bar.
 The "Tools" menu is expanded, and the "Options" item is highlighted with an orange outline.](/assets/images/help/copilot/vs-toolbar-options.png)

 1. In the "Options" dialog, under **Environment**, click **Keyboard**.
-1. Under "Show commands containing:", search for the command you want to rebind.
+1. Under "Show commands containing:", search for the command you want to rebound.

    ![Screenshot of the "Show commands containing" search bar.
 The string "tools.next" is entered in the search field.](/assets/images/help/copilot/vs-show-commands-containing.png)